-In March 2013, a wholly-owned subsidiary of the Company executed a 35-year ground lease with the University of Nebraska - Lincoln ("Lessor") with an annual lease payment of \$100.
-The leased property will have a mixed-use development consisting of a 1,605 stall parking garage and 475 bed student housing complex constructed on it.
+In March 2013, a wholly-owned subsidiary of the Company executed a 35-year ground lease with the University of Nebraska-Lincoln ("Lessor") with an annual lease payment of \$100.
+The leased property has a mixed-use development consisting of a 1,605 stall parking garage and 475 bed student housing complex constructed on it.
 The Lessor will own the parking garage for which it will contribute approximately \$16.7 million to its construction.
-The Company will own the student housing complex (named "The 50/50") and currently estimates that construction will cost approximately \$34.0 million.
-The Company executed a guaranteed maximum price contract with the general contractor for the construction on the mixed-use development.
-The Company expects to restructure its ownership of The 50/50 into a mortgage revenue bond holding after the construction is completed (which is estimated as August 1, 2014) and when the development has a sufficient history of operating results.
-To finance the construction of the student housing complex, the Company has executed an interest-only loan to borrow up to \$25.5 million for a three year term at a variable interest rate.
+The Company owns the student housing complex (named "The 50/50") which was fully constructed by August 1, 2014 for an approximate \$33.8 million.
+The Company plans to restructure its ownership of The 50/50 into a mortgage revenue bond holding once the development has a sufficient history of operating results.
+To finance the construction of the student housing complex, the Company executed an interest-only loan and borrowed \$25.5 million for a three year term at a variable interest rate which is the amount outstanding as of September 30, 2014.
+The \$25.5 million loan requires principal payments beginning on April 1, 2016 and carries a maturity date of April 1, 2020 (Note 11).
 The Company also secured a \$4.3 million tax-incremental financing loan which is for a term of five years, carries a fixed interest rate of approximately 4.7% per annum, requires principal payments commencing after 24 months and has a balloon payment due at maturity.
-The Company has borrowed approximately \$21.8 million on this facility as of June 30, 2014 (Notes 11).

-The Company had the following investments in MF Properties as of June 30, 2014 and December 31, 2013:
+The Company had the following investments in MF Properties as of September 30, 2014 and December 31, 2013: